ativarovsky/ativarovsky.github.io/_posts/2020-07-17-car-crashes.md

 ```

-#### Variables Used
+### Variables Used

 The variables we care about here are:
 - `year`: 2010 through 2016
 - `sex`: Male, female, and the combined value under Both
 - `race_ethnicity`: American Indian/Alaska Native,  Asian/PI, Black, Hispanic, Other, White, and combined valued (All)
-- `value`: the mortality value we'll be analyzing (i.e. our dependent variable); the details are given under `bchc_requested_methodology`, which explains that `value` is equal to motor vehicle deaths per 100,000 population using 2010 US Census figures, age adjusted to the 2000 census standard population. [^1]
+- `value`: the mortality value we'll be analyzing (i.e. our dependent variable); the details are given under `bchc_requested_methodology`, which explains that `value` is equal to motor vehicle deaths per 100,000 population using 2010 US Census figures, age adjusted to the 2000 census standard population. [^2]
 - `x90_confidence_level_low` and `x90_confidence_level_high`: 90% confidence interval around `value`
 - `x95_confidence_level_low` and `x95_confidence_level_high`: 95% confidence interval around `value`

 ## Visualizing Motor Vehicle Fatalities

 `ggplot2` works by layering graphical elements on top of one another.
 These layers are referred to as "geoms" and they include things like axes, grid lines, color schemes points representing your data, trend-lines connecting your data, shaded regions representing confidence intervals, and plot labels, titles, and legends.
-Creating a final graph requires you to define each element individually and "add" it to the `ggplot` function.
+Creating a final graph requires you to define each element individually and "add" it to the `ggplot()` call.

 The best way to explain `ggplot2` is, of course, to demonstrate it.
 Let's first just apply the function to our dataframe `drive_df` to see what happens.